Mahyar24/V2Conf/README.md

   -t TIMEOUT, --timeout TIMEOUT
                         Set the timeout for checking the health of proxies, default is 15 seconds.
   -w WEBSITE, --website WEBSITE
-                        Set the website to be used for checking the health of proxies, default is 'https://facebook.com' -n NUM_OF_TRIES, --num-of-tries NUM_OF_TRIES
+                        Set the website to be used for checking the health of proxies, default is 'https://facebook.com'.
+  -n NUM_OF_TRIES, --num-of-tries NUM_OF_TRIES
                         Set the number of tries for checking the health of proxies, default is 10.
+  --timeout-penalty TIMEOUT_PENALTY
+                        Converting timeouts to latency by this factor (in seconds), DISABLED by default.
+  --ema EMA             Instead of choosing OutBound based on latest evaluation, rank based on exponential moving average of last Nth tests and smoothing variable. (e.g. --ema 10,2.5), DISABLED by default.
   -s SLEEP_TIME, --sleep-time SLEEP_TIME
                         Set the sleep time between each checkup, default is 1,800s. (in seconds) -l {debug,info,warning,error,none}, --log-level {debug,info,warning,error,none}